autokitteh/autokitteh/migrations/README.md

 - Run `make generate-migrations`, give a meaningful name to the migration (i.e. `add-created-at-to-projects`)

 ### Resolving conflicts in migrations
-In case there are migrations created on two different branches there would be a conflict which should be resolved
+In case there are migrations created on two different branches there would be a conflict which should be resolved.

 First branch merging to main would work fine.
 Second branch would have to rebase from main and run ```atlas migrate rebase <versions>``` from the problematic versions
 .
 Consule [Atlas Docs](https://atlasgo.io/versioned/apply) for further explanations.